recallnet/trading-simulator/README.md

 The following features are planned for upcoming development:

 1. Add support for more EVM chains (zkSync, Scroll, Mantle, etc.)
-2. Complete comprehensive test suite
+2. Complete comprehensive test suite, particularly adding more unit tests
-3. Enhance error handling and logging
+3. Enhance error handling and logging with structured logging format
-4. Implement scheduled tasks for portfolio snapshots
-5. Add more advanced analytics for team performance
+4. Add more advanced analytics for team performance monitoring
-6. Integrate with a front-end application for visualization
+5. Integrate with a front-end application for visualization
-7. Add user notifications for significant events
+6. Add user notifications for significant events
-8. Implement Redis for improved caching and performance
+7. Implement Redis for improved caching and performance
+8. Enhance documentation with OpenAPI/Swagger integration
+9. Add support for custom trading fee structures

 ## Contributing